Our Score View is loaded with powerful tools that make working with sheet music even better.

 Transpose: Instantly transpose Digital Editions up to 12 steps up or down from their original version.

 System dividers: Adjust the color and placement of system dividers, or remove them entirely.

 Quick Annotations: This menu item is only visible to iPad users, who can make annotations without entering Draw Mode by using an Apple Pencil.
 Set the style, weight and color of your Quick Annotations.Manage Movements: This menu item is only available on Print Edition scores and imports, and lists all the movements already defined for the score.
 Use this option to manually add or remove your own movement markers.

 Manage Repetitions and Quick Jumps: This menu item is also only accessible with imported or Print Edition scores.
 You can see all Quick Jumps that have been set for the score, or add and remove your own shortcuts.

 Tap this icon to switch between the available editions of this score.

 Tap to easily Print your score or export a print-ready PDF.
 For best results when printing a Digital Edition, we advise switching to a Paper Layout in the Score Settings menu, then selecting your prefered Page Format.
 You can choose to include or exclude your annotations using the Print Annotations toggle.

 Report an issue:

-The bottom-right section of your Score View contains an expandable Navigation Tray that makes it easy to move around your score.
+The bottom-right section of your Score View contains navigation information at-a-glance, plus tools for getting around your scores easily.

 Questions or suggestions?
 Email us at email@example.com